Pet Relocation to New Zealand

 All pets will be required to pass a Rabies Blood Test at least three months prior to travel.

-In the 40 days preceding export, dogs will require approximately 5 blood tests at specific times, as well as two doses of internal and external parasite treatments administered more than 14 days apart, with the second dose administered within 5 days of export.
+In the 40 days preceding export, dogs will require approximately 6 blood tests and two internal and external parasite treatments at specific times.

-In the 30 days prior to travel, cats will require two internal and external parasite treatments, more than 14 days apart, with the second dose within 5 days of export.
+In the 30 days prior to travel, cats will require two internal and external parasite treatments.

 Top Tip : the second dose of parasite treatments for cats and dogs can be administered at the same time the EHC is completed.

-The Export Health Certificate must be completed within 2 days of departure, and it will be split into two parts.
+The Export Health Certificate must be completed within 2 days of departure, and is split into two parts.

-The final (or both) part/s will be completed at the airport just before travel, and after your pet’s crate has been officially secured (also knows as 'sealed') which will be the final requirement before your pet will check in with the airline.
+The final (or both) part/s will be completed at the airport just before travel, before your pet’s crate is then secured (also knows as 'sealed') which will be the final requirement before your pet will check in with the airline.

-Where can I fly my pet to into in New Zealand?
+Where can my pet fly into in New Zealand?

-From the UK, we can transport pets into either Auckland (AKL) or Christchurch (CHC).
-There are no direct flights from the UK, which means a transit flight will be required.
-Your pet will rest en route at a special pet reception centre before continuing their journey.
+From the UK, we can transport pets to either Auckland (AKL) or Christchurch (CHC).
+There are no direct flights from the UK, which means a transit flight will be required via Dubai, Doha or Singapore.
+Your pet will rest en route at a dedicated pet reception centre before continuing their onward journey.

-If your pet has a valid Rabies vaccination, you will need to wait a minimum of 3 months before travelling, as a mandatory 3-month wait follows the Rabies Titre Test (RNATT).
+If your pet has a valid Rabies vaccination, you will need to wait a minimum of 3 months before travelling, as there is a mandatory 3-month wait following the Rabies Titre Test (RNATT)

-If your pet has not received a Rabies vaccination, there is a minimum period of 6 months from the date of vaccination until they can travel.
-They will still require a rabies blood test more than 21 days after vaccination.
+If your pet has not received a Rabies vaccination, there is a minimum period of 6 months from the date of immunisation until they can travel.
+They will still require a Rabies Titre Test, more than 21 days after vaccination, to check that the vaccine is working.

 Flight costs are based on the size of your pet's travel crate, which is determined by their measurements.
 This ensures your pet travels comfortably, safely and in compliance with IATA and airline regulations.

-There are further costs to consider, such as import permits, blood tests, and quarantine fees on arrival, all of which can be included as an option in our quote.
+There are additional costs to consider, such as import permits, blood tests, and quarantine fees upon arrival, all of which can be included as options in our quote.

 For a full quote and price breakdown, please complete our quick and easy quote form.
-One of our team members will be in touch with you shortly after.
+One of our team members will be in touch with you shortly with a breakdown of costs.

-What factors can influence the timeframe for exports?
+What factors can influence the timeframe for relocating pets to New Zealand?

-All pets must have a valid Rabies vaccination before the Rabies blood test can be performed, which will be passed if the vaccine has been effective.
+All pets must have a valid Rabies vaccination before the Rabies Titre Blood test (RNATT) can be performed, which checks the vaccine is working.

 Other vaccinations are required and must be valid at the point of departure and administered (or boosted) within the previous 12 months.

-Both cats and dogs will require a Rabies blood sample
+Both cats and dogs will require a Rabies Titre Test (RNATT) to check the Rabies vaccine is working.

-They will also require two doses of internal and external Parasite treatments within 30 days of the flight, more than 14 days between each dose, and the second dose within 5 days of export.
+Both Cats and Dogs will require two doses of Internal and External Parasite treatments within 30 days of the flight, more than 14 days between each dose, and the second dose within 5 days of export.

 To enter New Zealand, your pet will require a Rabies Blood Test Report, an Import Permit, and an Export Health Certificate.